All Episodes

 Well, it's probably creating some noise on the structure of space-time that may not be the best thing to do.

-Endangering our health directly and so on.
+Is it endangering our health directly and so on?

 You know, I think the effect is so minimal that we don't necessarily experience it.

-But I would say that even...
-Well, Larry, let me ask you this.
+Well, Jack, let me ask you this.

-Or is there a possibility that something else might occur in the continuum that all of us might not like?
+Is your only concern for the poor little colliding particles, or is there a possibility that something else might occur in the continuum that all of us might not like?

-I think it could be, absolutely, but I don't think we're any close to the energy levels I would require to do something very, very dramatic.
+But I don't think we're any close to the energy levels I would require to do something very, very dramatic.

-I think those energy levels are way above what the standard model predicts, just because of the way the equations I wrote are set up.
+I think those energy levels are way above what the standard model predicts just because of the way the equations I wrote are set up.

 Exactly.